 Getting cholesterol under control

-A number of factors contributing to high cholesterol can be controlled, reducing the likelihood of the dangerous medical conditions brought on by high cholesterol:
+A few factors contributing to high cholesterol can be controlled, reducing your risk of the dangerous medical conditions brought on by high cholesterol:

-- High blood pressure, for instance, increases pressure on artery walls and subsequent fatty deposit accumulation.
-So maintaining healthy blood pressure levels reduces pressure and risk.
+- Maintain healthy blood pressure levels.
+High blood pressure increases pressure on artery walls and subsequent fatty deposit accumulation.

-- Cigarette smoking can damage blood vessel walls and allows fatty deposits to accumulate more quickly.
+- Quit smoking, vaping or other tobacco use to improve your short-term and long-term health.
+Cigarette smoking can damage blood vessel walls and allow fatty deposits to accumulate more quickly.

-- Obesity increases bad cholesterol levels.
+- Keep a healthy weight and eat a balanced diet.
+Obesity increases bad cholesterol levels.
 Limit consumption of red meat, saturated fats, full-fat dairy products and other cholesterol-rich foods.

-- Exercise also increases good cholesterol and lowers bad cholesterol.
+- Exercise regularly to increase good cholesterol and lower bad cholesterol.

 Symptoms of high cholesterol may not become apparent until damage has been done.
-Monitoring of cholesterol through a blood test at least every five years in adults is key to maintaining healthy levels.
+For adults, the American Heart Association recommends checking your cholesterol level through a blood test at least every five years.
+Then discuss your numbers with your health care provider.

 Learn more